saadmdsabah/Discord-Clone-using-Spring-boot-Stomp-Client-and-React-JS/README.md

 This repository acts as a parent project that orchestrates the backend and frontend using Docker.
 The actual source code for the frontend and backend services resides in separate Git submodules.

 * `chat-application-backend/`: The Spring Boot backend service.
-* `chat-application-frontend/`: The React JS frontend application.
+* `chat-application-frontend/`: The React and TypeScript frontend application.
 * `docker-compose.yml`: The Docker Compose file to build and run the entire application stack.

 ---